microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/css_selectors.md

 ## Classes

-You may wish to group items of a certain type together to ensure they're all displayed the same way.
-For example, you might want to bold links in a navigation pane, or ensure certain `h3` elements are blue.
-By using a `class` attribute you can group these items together, regardless of where they appear on a page.
+You may wish to group items of a certain type together to ensure they're displayed the similarly.
+For example, you might want to bold links in a navigation pane or ensure certain `h3` elements are blue.
+By using a `class` attribute, you can group these items together, regardless of where they appear on a page.
 If you wish to add multiple classes to an item, you simply add spaces between the class names.
-So if we wanted a `div` to use both the `navigation` and `banner` class, we could use the following:
+If we wanted a `div` to use both the `navigation` and `banner` class, we could use the following:

 ``` html
 <div class="navigation banner">Hello, world!</div>
 ```

-We can then create CSS to apply to classes by prepending the name of the class with a `.`.
+We can then create CSS to apply to classes by prepending the name of the class with a `.`:

 ``` css
 .navigation {